Pros and Cons of Living Closer to Your Work

 Disadvantages of Living Close to Work

-Photo By Ono Kosuki On Pexels.com
+Photo by Ono Kosuki on Pexels.com

 1. The Rent Prices Are Usually Higher.

-Most people live far away from their workplace to avoid the high rental cost, which at face value, can be intimidating.
+Most people live far away from their workplace to avoid the high rental cost, which, at face value, can be intimidating.

-And according to Dave Ramsey, rent should not be more than 25% of your take-home pay, which is a good rule of thumb.
+According to Dave Ramsey, rent should not be more than 25% of your take-home pay, which is a good rule of thumb.

 2. Your Boss Can Easily Contact You.

-Though you can always say “no” to extra work, it would be pretty awkward if someone who lives farther away came into the office instead of you.
+Though you can always say no to extra work, it would be pretty awkward if someone who lives farther away came into the office instead of you.

 3. Cost of Living Expenses Are Higher

-While working in Metro Manila, I met some people who prefer living in their homes in nearby provinces like Bulacan, Laguna, Rizal, and Cavite.
+While working in Metro Manila, I met people who prefer living in their homes in nearby provinces like Bulacan, Laguna, Rizal, and Cavite.

 That's why many employees from nearby provinces who work in Metro Manila prefer to take three hours each way and sleep during the commute instead of renting.